-Appendix B provides a note on measurement uncertainty afforded by the near co-location of the autonomous hydrophone (Loggerhead system) placed 30 cm below the VLA hydrophone at depth 11.7 m (Figure 4).
+Appendix B provides a note on the measurement uncertainty afforded by the near colocation of the autonomous hydrophone (Loggerhead system) placed 25 cm below the VLA hydrophone at a depth of 9.25 m (Figure 4).

-Figures 10-12 are displayed in the same aspect ratio - the x-axis represents pile strike number such that the evolution over time sound metrics for the control pile (231 strikes) can be compared readily with the test piles that have more strikes.
+Figures 10-12 are displayed in the same aspect ratio-the x-axis represents the pile strike number such that the evolution over time sound metrics for the control pile (231 strikes) can be compared readily with the test piles that had more strikes.

 The figures display VLA data with measurement depth increasing left to right.
-The three sound metrics peak pressure, RMS pressure, and SEL for a given strike number are shown by the black dots.
-The gray shaded area encompasses the L90-to-L10 span for each metric and the color-coded solid line identifies the L50 value.
-For the control pile (Figure 10) there is a slight trend of increasing peak pressure for increasing depth, with the RMS and SEL metrics being less dependent on depth.
+The three sound metrics-peak pressure, RMS pressure, and SEL for a given strike number-are shown by the black dots.
+The gray shaded area encompasses the L90- to L10-span for each metric, and the color-coded solid line identifies the L50 value.
+For the control pile (Figure 10) there was a slight trend of increasing peak pressure for increasing depth, with the RMS and SEL metrics being less dependent on depth.

 Figure 10.
-Measurements of the control pile (phase 2) on 7 December.
+Measurements of the control pile (Phase 2) on 7 December.
 Solid, colored lines denote the L50 value for each metric as identified in the legend, with black dots representing a single strike value.
-Gray shaded area identifies the range from L90 (lower bound) to L10 (upper bound).
-Strike number corresponds to impact hammer strike count, with total time duration of the 231 strikes approximately 300 s.
+The gray shaded areas identify the range from L90 (lower bound) to L10 (upper bound).
+The strike number corresponds to the impact hammer strike count, with the total duration of the 231 strikes approximately 300 s.

-There are two phases (3 and 5) for the double wall test pile, the second commencing approximately 10 min after completion of the first.
+There were two phases (3 and 5) for the double wall test pile, the second commencing approximately 10 min after completion of the first.
 The short phase in between (phase 4, 23 strikes) was archived by the USLM (Figure 8b).
 Phase 5 (95 strikes) is plotted with slightly larger symbols starting at strike number 272.

-Levels for all three sound metrics during the latter phase (5) form a continuation of the levels from the earlier phase (3).
+Levels for all three sound metrics during Phase 5 formed a continuation of the levels from the earlier Phase 3.
 Assuming that pile depth, or position with respect to the frame template, changed very little during the intervening 23 strikes, then this is evidence that underwater noise generation was modulated by pile position.

-There is a notable change in the frequency content of the underwater sound from pile strikes commencing at approximately strike 175 for both the double wall (Figure 11) and mandrel (Figure 12) test piles.
-This change in the frequency spectrum can be described as the spectrum having broadband and narrow-band content, where the latter dominates after strike 175.
-To evaluate this effect, we compute alternative estimates of L50 based on strikes 1 to 175 that are characterized by a more broadband spectrum (dotted line), and with the remaining strikes characterized by a more narrow-band spectrum (dashed line).
-The L50 estimates derived from the subset of data characterized by a narrow-band spectrum are typically less than the L50 estimates derived from the broadband data.
-This result can be anticipated given that a pulse, or strike arrival, with a broader bandwidth will be more peaked in the time domain.
+There was a notable change in the frequency content of the underwater sound from pile strikes commencing at approximately strike 175 for both the double wall (Figure 11) and mandrel (Figure 12) test piles.
+This change in the frequency spectrum is shown by figures 13 and 14 and can be described as the spectrum having broadband and narrow-band content, where the latter dominated after strike 175.
+To evaluate this effect, we computed alternative estimates of L50 based on strikes 1 to 175 that were characterized by a more broadband spectrum (dotted line), and with the remaining strikes characterized by a more narrow-band spectrum (dashed line).
+The L50 estimates derived from the subset of data characterized by a narrow-band spectrum were typically less than the L50 estimates derived from the broadband data.
+This result can be anticipated, given that a pulse, or strike arrival, with a broader bandwidth will be more peaked in the time domain.